 Lee’s story is interesting not just because she had a stroke at such a young age, but because of how she recounts an experience that was characterized by forgetting.
 She says that after her stroke, “For a month, every moment of the day was like the moment upon wakening before you figure out where you are, what time it is.”
 With this personal essay, she draws readers into that fragmented headspace, then weaves something coherent and beautiful from it.

 In this refreshing essay, Mori discusses balancing “the double calling” of being a writer and a teacher.
 She admits that teaching felt antithetical to her sense of self when she started out in a classroom of apathetic college freshmen.
-When she found her way into teaching an MFA program, however, she found that fostering a sanctuary for others’ words and ideas felt closer to a “calling.”
+When she found her way into teaching an MFA program, however, she discovered that fostering a sanctuary for others’ words and ideas felt closer to a “calling.”
 While in some ways this makes the balance of shifting personas easier, she says it creates a different kind of dread: “Teaching, if it becomes more than a job, might swallow me whole and leave nothing for my life as a writer.”
 This memoir essay is honest, well-structured, and layered with plenty of anecdotal details to draw in the reader.

 Alex Tizon, “My Family’s Slave”